Cross-platform mobile development in Visual Studio

 |Learn about the Visual Studio Emulator for Android (VisualStudio.com)|

-Build an app for Android and Windows (C++)
+Build an app for Android, iOS, and Windows (C++)

-First, install Visual Studio 2017 and the Mobile Development with C++ workload.
-Then, you can build a native activity application for Android or an app that targets Windows.
-C++ templates that target iOS are not yet available.
-You can target Android and Windows in the same solution if you want, and then share code between them by using a cross-platform static or dynamic shared library.
+First, install Visual Studio and the Mobile Development with C++ workload.
+Then, you can build a native activity application for Android, or an app that targets Windows or iOS.
+You can target Android, iOS, and Windows in the same solution if you want, and then share code between them by using a cross-platform static or dynamic shared library.

 When you're ready to run your app and see how it looks, use the Android Emulator.
 It's fast, reliable, and easy to install and configure.

 You can also build an app that targets the full breadth of Windows 10 devices by using C++ and a Universal Windows Platform (UWP) app project template.
 Read more about this in the Target Windows 10 devices section that appears earlier in this topic.